holmesmainsend/work-day-scheduler/README.md

 ![Screenshot of Website](workscheduler-capture.png)

 ## Purpose
 A web API allowing you to organize your work day, hour by hour, with editable tasks.
+Time slots change color to indicate whether they are currently in the past (gray), present (red), or future (green).

 ## Built With
 * JQuery